HBoyd255/TheProjectProject/TheProjectProject.md

 you want to strengthen your skills as a developer, you should consider planning your projects more thoroughly.)

+# Establishing the Project's Foundation.

+Choosing the initial location for your project is a critical first step.
+This foundational space, while subject to change as project requirements evolve, serves as the primary hub for development and storage.
+It's crucial to differentiate this foundational hub from the project's "homepage"—the public-facing platform where the project is showcased to the world.

+It's also essential to distinguish between the home of the project and the home of the product.
+The product is the result of the project.
+For example, when creating a website, the home of the project could be a git repository, and the home of the product could be a web server.

+The project's foundation, or its "home," may not encompass every component, particularly in projects that span both software and hardware.
+However, it should encapsulate the project's core, providing a centralized point of coordination and development.

+A project can have multiple homes, and it's important to define its primary home.
+For example, a project utilizing a git repository could either be based on the developer's local machine, or on a remote server.
+Defining this primary home depends on the project's requirements, for a solo project, the primary home could be the developer's local machine, but for a project with multiple contributors, the primary home should be a remote server.

+Possible homes for a project include:

+- A local directory.
+- A remote repository.
+- A physical folder.
+- A drawer in a desk.
+- A Room in a house. (for larger projects)

+Wherever the project's home is, it should have a clear place to store notes and documentation.

 ## Motivation, purpose and goal.

-Before stating to develop a project, it's important to have a clear understanding of what the project is attempting to achieve.
+Before stating development, it's important to have a clear understanding of what the project is attempting to achieve.
 This can be broken down into three parts, the motivation, the purpose and the goal.

 The motivation describes why the project exists, what problem the project is trying to solve, or what concept is the project trying to prove.